 Alongside the Vulcan, there will be examples of the weapons it carried during its time with the Royal Air Force, including the type of 1,000 lb high explosive bomb the Vulcan force used against Port Stanley airfield during the 1982 Falklands Conflict.

-The highlight of the display arena will be the line-up of classic cars from the Essex Mini Owners Club and the South Eastern Vintage & Classic Car Club for everyone to enjoy.
+In the display arena, the Essex Mini Owners Club and the South Eastern Vintage & Classic Car Club will be bringing along a total of 30 classic cars for everyone to enjoy.

 Other displays will include: the 10th Essex Living History Group, the Great War Living History Group, Shoeburyness & South Essex Royal Artillery Association, the Southend Radio Control Model Flying Club, Military Land Rovers, British Army tanks and armoured vehicles and historic fire engines.